In preparing to go out for a bike ride, what do you first think to grab? Helmet, bike, shoes, kit, and water?

 A heart rate monitor, which also requires wearing a strap around the chest, may be useful for various reasons, but if you ride at all seriously for exercise it is eye-opening to monitor how much you are actually working versus how much you think you’re working.
 You’re tearing it up between every stop light—all 12 of them—look at you go!

-• Pairing Instructions: This is ONLY compatible with Bluetooth or ANT+ devices.
-To...
+- PLEASE READ THE Pairing Instructions: compatible with Bluetooth or ANT+ devices....

 Guess what?
 You rested at eight of those 12 lights; due to stopping, in fact, your heart rate never got that high.
 Or, with a monitor reexamine your typical 45 minute ride on the bike path where you always crush it.
 Congratulations, your max heart rate is 190, yet on this go-to workout your heart rate never gets over 130.
 Fine if that’s what you’re after; but if you think you’re doing high-intensity work and you’re not, a heart rate monitor will be your truth-teller.